lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 .. figure:: /_static/portal_tut03_step02b.png
     :width: 600
     :name: portal_tut03_step02b
-    :alt: A screenshot of the plot of the eccentricity vs. semi-major axis
+    :alt: A screenshot of the plot of the eccentricity vs. semimajor axis

     Figure 7: The plot of eccentricity vs. semimajor axis of Transneptunian Objects (TNOs).